 By early 1984 the Society membership included many former big league and Negro Leagues players, and other various members who were associated with the game in some official capacity.
 Some of those included Elden Auker, Red Borom, Gene Benson, Buddy Burbage, Bill Cash, Zip Collins, Joe Dwyer, Jim Fanning, Tom Ferrick, Joe Garagiola, Hank Greenberg, Frank Hiller, Waite Hoyt, Roy Hughes, Clarence Israel, Spook Jacobs, Ken Keltner, Larry Kimbrough, Ralph Kiner, Tony Kubek, Bert Kuczynski, Tony Lupien, Tim McCarver, Jack McKeon, Jeep McLain, Tim McNamara, Charlie Metro, Sy Morton, Joe Munson, Joe Orengo, Andy Pafko, Brooks Robinson, Oscar Roettger, Bill Sayles, Paul Schramka, Bob Scheffing, Andy Seminick, Roy Sievers, Joe Stanka, Bill Starr, Bill Steinecke, Chuck Stevens, Ed Walczak, and Ted Williams.

 In August 1985, Terry Kennedy and Kurt Bevacqua became the first active major-leaguers to join SABR.
 In August 2010, Fredi Gonzalez attended the Annual Convention in Atlanta as a guest, and then joined SABR.
 He had been released as manager of the Marlins six weeks before, and would be named the new Braves manager in October, thus making him the first active major-league manager to be a SABR member.

 Major league executives also joined the rolls of the society.
-Members included San Diego Padres president Ballard Smith, baseball commissioners Peter Ueberroth and Bud Selig, Detroit Tigers president Jim Campbell, Los Angeles Dodgers president Peter O'Malley, Calvin Griffith of the Minnesota Twins, Padres general manager Jack McKeon, and various other executives such as Roland Hemond, Harry Dalton, Jim Fanning, Tony Siegle, Lou Gorman, Elten Schiller, and Arthur Richman.
+Members included San Diego Padres president Ballard Smith, baseball commissioners Peter Ueberroth and Bud Selig, Detroit Tigers president Jim Campbell, Los Angeles Dodgers president Peter O'Malley, Calvin Griffith of the Minnesota Twins, Padres general manager Jack McKeon, and various other executives such as Roland Hemond, Harry Dalton, David Dombrowski, Jim Fanning, Tony Siegle, Lou Gorman, Elten Schiller, and Arthur Richman.

 The SABR membership continues to be well educated and professionally diverse.
 Educators, lawyers, doctors, or accountants are well-represented in the SABR membership, as are writers and editors.
 SABR members also are well-connected to the Internet, with more than 97 percent of members sharing an email address with SABR as of 2015.
 A demographic breakdown of the membership can be found in the Annual Reports.